jar398/communication/README.md

 * What is a payoff?
 In a biological setting, it might be an increment to fitness; in a commercial setting, it might be an exchange of money.
 Over the long run, payoffs determine the phenotype and fitness of organisms, or design and production of goods.
 * The payoff to the generator is going to be indirect through a causal chain, not involving the channel, beginning with whatever change the interpreter brought about to its environment and ending with some local state that the generator senses and 'likes' or not (payoff); similarly the payoff to the interpreter will involve a causal chain, not involving the channel, from whatever the generator sensed in its environment to some local state the interpreter 'likes' or not.
 * Mistakes can look like lies or betrayals.
 That's what apologies are for.
 But as mistakes are 'unintentional', one would expect a lower payoff for a mistake than for a lie or betrayal.
+* Simultaneous mistakes might cancel out and have the appearance of truth and fidelity; they are mistakes because they are not customary (if paired with the customary action in that situation, each mistake would fail to yield +/+ payoffs).

+## Community

+The above makes sense even if the world only has two agents in it.
+However, a common scenario is that of a population of agents continually forming and breaking communication links, and switching roles between generator and interpreter.
+In this case the world that an agent senses can include many channels (other agents), as well as other elements, and an agent's actions (including interpretations) can affect many channels, as well as other elements of the world.

+An economy results if the channels are similar to one another, and sentences relate to meanings in a systematic (not necessarily fixed) way.
+Then an agent can transfer what it 'knows' about communication on one channel to communication on another.

-## Compositional semantics
+# Compositional semantics

 A sentence can have parts, in the sense that there are patterns to how the parts are used - the parts have "meaning".
 Parts can themselves have parts, down to atomic units that one might call "words".
 Determining the part-whole structure of a sentence is called 'parsing'.

-"Compitional semantics" refers to the ability of agents to use part-meanings (whatever those may be) to generate and interpret sentences with which they have no previous experience.
+"Compositional semantics" refers to the ability of agents to use part-meanings (whatever those may be) to generate and interpret sentences with which they have no previous experience.

+## Reference

 Empirically speaking, in both natural and artificial languages, an important observed pattern is elementary sentences consisting of two parts, a noun phrase and a verb phrase.

 The (truth of the) meaning of a sentence reflects the agents' world.
 If we "knew" the "language" of the agents, we might say informally that the noun phrase in an elementary sentence has something to do with some part of that world.
 We might call this "has something to do with" relationship "reference" without knowing exactly why we do so.
 But is there an objective way to assess whether or not a given noun phrase refers to a given part of the agents' world, so that we can make judgments of reference without having to "know" the "language"?

-## Reference
+A possible answer to this question is the following claim (or definition):

 A noun phrase N refers to object O if every sentence whose subject is N means a proposition that is about O.